Keeys-App/keeysapp/docs/obsidian/AI Mature Content Support.md

-# AI Mature Content Support
+# AI Mature Content Support & Context Handling

 ## Overview

-The AI Autopilot feature is configured to handle **all types of content** without filtering or refusing requests based on content maturity.
-This is essential for professional localization work.
+The AI Autopilot feature is configured to:
+1. Handle **all types of content** without filtering (including mature content)
+2. **Strictly follow context instructions** provided by users

+These improvements are essential for professional localization work.

 ## Why No Content Filtering?